aspose-pdf/Aspose-PDF-Tutorials/pdf/english/java/advanced-features/java-pdf-tagging-aspose-pdf-enhancement/_index.md

 ## Introduction

 In the evolving digital documentation landscape, ensuring accessibility and proper structure in your PDF files is crucial.
-This tutorial guides you through using **Aspose.PDF for Java** to enhance your PDF documents by adding titles and structured elements like headers and paragraphs.
-Whether you're creating accessible PDFs or aiming for improved document organization, this solution addresses these needs effectively.
+This tutorial shows **how to tag PDF** documents using **Aspose.PDF for Java**, helping you add titles, hierarchical headers, and rich paragraphs so that every reader—and every screen‑reader—can navigate your content with ease.
+Whether you're building accessible PDFs for compliance or simply want better document organization, these techniques will serve you well.

 Here’s what you’ll learn:
 - How to set the title and language of a PDF for accessibility